vijaydevverse/vijaydevverse/README.md

 ### 🌱 About Me

-- 🌱 Currently learning **Machine Learning, AI Development, and Cloud Computing**
+- 🌱 Currently learning **AI Development and other programming languages**
 - 💡 Certified in **IBM Data Science, Oracle Cloud, and SQL**
 - 💻 Skilled in **Python, SQL, Excel, Power BI, and Data Visualization**
 - 🎯 Passionate about **turning data into actionable insights**